The Big Picture On Negotiating With Contractors for Real Estate Projects:

 7. Don’t Share Your Budget

-Contractors want to feel you out before providing a quote.
-One way they do this is by asking for your budget; if the standard price for a given job is $2,000, and you answer that your budget is $4,000, what do you think the contractor is going to quote you?
+Contractors want to get to know you before providing a quote.
+One way they do this is by asking for your budget; if the standard price for a given job is $2,000, and you answer that your budget is $4,000, what do you think the contractor will quote you?

-Instead, you want to force the contractor to come up with the numbers.
-Ask them probing questions like how much they charge by the hour for labor, and for a quote broken down by labor and materials (more on materials shortly).
+Instead, you want to force the contractor to create the numbers.
+Ask them probing questions like how much they charge by the hour for labor and for a quote broken down by labor and materials (more on materials shortly).

-If the contractor gets insistent about your budget, tell them your budget is $0, but since that’s not realistic, you need their best price because you’re collecting multiple quotes.
-Put the onus for coming up with the quote on them.
+If the contractor insists on your budget, tell them your budget is $0, but since that’s not realistic, you need their best price because you’re collecting multiple quotes.
+Put the onus on them to come up with the quote for you.

 8. Get Aggressive About Structuring Draws

-If you’re financing renovations, or doing a large-scale renovation project costing thousands of dollars, the payment is going to be released over several draws.
+If you’re financing renovations or a large-scale renovation project costing thousands of dollars, the payment will be released over several draws.
 After each set of work is done, you release money for that draw.

 The problem is that contractors want to structure the draws so that as much money gets released to them as early as possible.
-They want to get paid before doing the work, if possible.
+If possible, they want to get paid before doing the work.
 And you want the exact opposite: you want to pay them only after the work is completed to your satisfaction.

 Unfortunately, they know their costs and trade far better than you do.
 So you get extremely aggressive about pushing money to the back end of the draw schedule.

 Release as little money as possible in the first few draws, for the maximum possible work.
-Hold as much money as you possibly can for the last draw, to be released after the project is completely finished.
+Hold as much money as you possibly can for the last draw, which will be released after the project is finished.

-Because if the contractor gets ahead of you on money, there’s no reason for them to finish the job.
+If the contractor gets ahead of you in terms of money, there’s no reason for them to finish the job.
 They can simply walk away and leave you hanging with a half-finished job and more than half of your money.

 9. Buy Materials Yourself

-Far too many contractors charge a premium for materials, and earn a margin on them.
+Far too many contractors charge a premium for materials and earn a margin.
 They quote you material costs at $2,000, even though they’ll actually cost $1,400.

 Don’t play that game.
-Before negotiating with contractors, ask for the initial lump sum quote, then ask them to break it down by labor and materials.
-Then tell them you’ll buy the materials yourself, and simply pay them for labor.
-Watch their reaction carefully – if they hesitate and try to argue, you know they inflated their materials quote.
+Before negotiating with contractors, ask for the initial lump sum quote and then ask them to break it down by labor and materials.
+Then tell them you’ll buy the materials yourself and simply pay them for labor.
+Watch their reaction carefully—if they hesitate and try to argue, you know they inflated their materials quote.

 After hiring a contractor, go with them to the supplier and buy the materials yourself.
-Watch what they buy carefully, and question any materials you don’t understand, or that look out of place for the job.
+Watch what they buy carefully, and question any materials you don’t understand or look out of place for the job.

 As an extra perk, you can charge the cost of materials directly to your credit card, helping you partially finance the renovation costs.
 Depending on the size of the project, you may be looking at a lot of reward points!